anujkhandalikar/FinalDDP_AnujK/README.md

 run app.py using python console
 open http://127.0.0.1:5005/

-only app2.py and the files inside pages are important
+only app2.py, .geojson and the files inside Pages folder are important